High Efficiency Air Conditioner

 - A “split system” central air conditioner has part of the air conditioner outside in a metal cabinet, which contains an outside compressor.
 There is also an indoor cabinet that contains one to four blowers to circulate air.
 A version of the split system, known as a split ductless system, is good if you don’t have any pre-existing ductwork in your home and just want to cool part of it.
 However, the energy cost of a split ductless system goes up significantly if you have to cool your whole house.
 The window and split air conditioners are typically used for the small air conditioning capacities up to 5 tons.
 When we say an air conditioner is 4 tons, we are not talking about the weight.
 It is a number that tells how much heat the air conditioner can remove from the house in an hour.
-For example a 4 ton air conditioner can remove 48,000 BTUs of heat per hour from a house.
+For example, a 4-ton air conditioner can remove 48,000 BTUs of heat per hour from a house.

 - The second setup is known as a packaged central air conditioner, which has the main necessary components in one cabinet.
 This cabinet is either installed on the roof or on top of a concrete slab next to your house, which means this unit is usually located outside.
 This type of unit usually comes with the necessary heating coils or a natural gas furnace, which means you won’t need to install a furnace indoors.
 The packaged air conditioners are typically available in fixed rated capacities of 3, 5, 7, 10 and 15 tons.
 These units are typically installed in places like restaurants and homes.

 - Central/ ducted air conditioning offers a whole-house or a large-commercial-space cooling.
-The heat-exchanger is typically located inside the central furnace/AC unit.
+The heat exchanger is typically located inside the central furnace/AC unit.
 The central air conditioner has a blower motor to blow the cool air through the duct system.
 To guarantee that your new air conditioner performs at its rated efficiency you may want to consider replacing your heating system at the same time especially if the age of the unit is 15 or more years old.
-When purchasing a high efficiency air conditioner make sure it is ENERGY STAR certified and has a high SEER rating.
+When purchasing a high-efficiency air conditioner make sure it is ENERGY STAR certified and has a high SEER rating.

-Why You Should Have A High Efficiency Air Conditioner
+Why You Should Have A High-Efficiency Air Conditioner

-The good news is that high efficiency air conditioners can reduce energy usage by up to 20 to 50 percent over older models built in the 1970s.
+The good news is that high-efficiency air conditioners can reduce energy usage by up to 20 to 50 percent over older models built in the 1970s.
 If you have an air conditioner that’s 10 years old, you can see efficiency gains in the range of 20 to 40 percent, which translates into real savings year after year.

-Buying A High Efficiency Air Conditioner
+Buying A High-Efficiency Air Conditioner

 If you’re in the market for a new air conditioner, you need to search for the right model.
 Central air conditioners feature a seasonal energy efficiency ratio (SEER).
 The SEER rating helps you understand how much energy is needed to provide a specific output of cool air.
-You should focus on units that feature an ENERGY STAR label, and have a high SEER rating.
-Older models can have SEER rating at 6 or below.
+You should focus on units that feature an ENERGY STAR label and have a high SEER rating.
+Older models can have a SEER rating at 6 or below.
 The latest models will have SEER ratings of 13 or higher.
 On average, every 0.1 percent increase in the SEER rating reduces energy consumption by 1 percent.